• Home

 Things went from bad to worse for the Spanish when the ship’s pilot imprudently told Japanese authorities that it was Spanish strategy to send missionaries to infiltrate a country before an eventual military conquest, a tactic they had successfully employed in the Americas and the Philippines.
 This news also reached Hideyoshi, and he was not pleased.

-In January 1597, in anger and retaliation against the Spanish, Hideyoshi ordered the immediate arrest of Franciscan missionaries — the Spanish Franciscan who had been sent as Philippine ambassador to Japan, his three friars, as well as catechists and helpers — one Portuguese, one Mexican, three Japanese Jesuits, 17 Japanese lay Franciscans, and even three young altar boys.
+In January 1597, in anger and retaliation against the Spanish, Hideyoshi ordered the immediate arrest of missionaries — the Spanish Franciscan who had been sent as Philippine ambassador to Japan, his three friars, as well as catechists and helpers — one Portuguese, one Mexican, three Japanese Jesuits, 17 Japanese lay Franciscans, and even three young altar boys.

 This unfortunate group was jailed in Kyoto and subjected to the stigmatic punishment of each having part of their left ear cut off.
 They were then paraded 800 miles amidst snowfall to Nagasaki.
 Brought to the execution grounds, they were crucified and impaled with lances on Nishizaka Hill overlooking Nagasaki on February 5, 1597.